 Illawarra Fly Treetop Adventures

 These are some of my absolute best bits about my two trips to Australia.
-There’s so many other things I got to see and do that I’d love to share with you some time.
+There are so many other things I got to see and do that I’d love to share with you sometime.
 But this post is not the place.
 Unless you wanted to be reading it for days.
 Have you been to any of the places I mentioned, or are you thinking about visiting?
 If so, do let me know!
 I’d love to hear about them and offer any advice if you need it.

 Until next time.